Minnesota State–Moorhead Dragons: Men's basketball

 MSUM has won four division titles and six conference titles in the NSIC.
 The Dragons won conference titles in 1964–1965, 1970–1971, 1980–1981, 1981–1982, 2014–2015 and 2016–2017.
 The Dragons have also earned eight trips to the NSIC Tournament Final, winning the title in 2022, 2023 and 2025.

+MSUM is coached by Jason Kemp, the 15th in the program’s history.
+Kemp was previously an assistant coach at the University of Minnesota.
+He also brought experience in assistant coaching roles at William & Mary, Ohio, Toledo and North Dakota State.

-The Dragons are coached by Tim Bergstraser, who took the helm in the 2022-2023 season.
+The Dragons’ previous coach was Tim Bergstraser, who took the helm in the 2022–2023 season.
 In that first year, Bergstraser’s team won the NSIC Tournament Championship and earned a national tournament berth.
 The following season, Bergstraser’s team earned a No. 1 ranking in the polls and later returned to the national tournament.
-After defeating Pittsburg State in the first round, they fell to eventual National Champion Minnesota State-Mankato.
+After defeating Pittsburg State in the first round, they fell to the eventual national champions Minnesota State-Mankato.

+In his final season with the program, Bergstraser led MSUM to the NCAA Division II Sweet 16, before taking the position of head coach of the men's basketball at the University of Denver.

-Bergstraser’s predecessor was Chad Walthall, who led MSUM from 2010-2022.
+Bergstraser’s predecessor was Chad Walthall, who led MSUM from 2010–2022.
 Walthall’s rebuild of MSUM’s basketball program took off in his second season, when he brought the team back to the post season for the first time since 1965 and the first 20 win season since 1982.
-In an exhibition game to start that second season, Walthall’s team earned a 90-84 win in double overtime against the Division I North Dakota State University Bison, located in Moorhead’s neighboring city of Fargo.
+In an exhibition game to start that second season, Walthall’s team earned a 90-84 win in double overtime against the Division I North Dakota State Bison, located in Moorhead’s neighboring city of Fargo.

-In his tenure, Walthall’s Dragon teams reached the NCAA Division II Basketball Tournament six times, with the final berth in 2022 2022 via the NSIC tournament title.
+In his tenure, Walthall’s Dragon teams reached the NCAA Division II Basketball Tournament six times, with the final berth in 2022 via the NSIC tournament title.
 Following the conclusion of the season, Walthall retired from the position in March 2022.
-The highlight of his tenure was the 2014-2015 season, when he led the team to a 35-4 record culminating in a deep run in the 2015 tournament.
+The highlight of his tenure was the 2014–2015 season, when he led the team to a 35–4 record culminating in a deep run in the 2015 tournament.
 That season he was named conference, Central Region and National coach of the year.